noemit/RegistrationForm/README.md

 This form validates:
 1. Name
-a.
+..1.
 Error shows up only after the input is touched, or submit is pressed.
-b.
+..2.
 Only requirement for name is that it is not blank.

 2. Birth Year
-a.
+..1.
 Error shows up only after submit is pressed.
-b.
+..2.
 No real validation for year because you are already limited by the options.
-c.
+..3.
 Custom drop down icon on select box.
 Works in FF 30.

 3. Email
-a. regex basically requires something@something.smthg
+..1. regex basically requires something@something.smthg
-b.
+..2.
 TLD is required, so root@localhost won't work.
 Thought this would be more appropriate.
 TLD is 2-5 characters long.

 4. Residency
-a.
+..a.
 Custom check box.
-b.
+..b.
 Connected label is not the question, but the "Yes" label.
-c.
+..c.
 Image for the checkbox is part of a sprite with unchecked, checked, and the select dropdown in one image.

 5. Zipcode
 a.
 Disabled and not required by default.
 Triggered via the checkbox.